mfields/Taxonomy-Images/readme.txt

 1. Unzip the package and upload to your /wp-content/plugins/ directory.
 1. Log into WordPress and navigate to the "Plugins" panel.
 1. Activate the plugin.
 1. Click the "Taxonomy Images" link under the Settings section in the admin menu.
-There you can select the taxonomys that you would like to add image support for.
+There you can select the taxonomies that you would like to add image support for.

 ==Changelog==